Vispyr/vispyr-backend/README.md

 ### Grafana Alloy (Gateway Collector)

-It's the front-door of the observability pipeline receiving telemetry data from all distributed applications that were instrumented via the Vispyr agent.
+It's the front door of the observability pipeline receiving telemetry data from all distributed applications that were instrumented via the Vispyr agent.
 It batches the metrics and traces sent through NodeJS instrumentation and further processes these metrics into Prometheus format.
 There are 3 flows of telemetry data passing through it:

 ```